ismartcoding/e-ink-viewable/README.md

 # Ink Chrome Extension

-A chrome extension to make some websites has better view in e-ink screen.
+A chrome extension to make some websites have better view in e-ink screen.

 ## How to use